Trump Tariffs Will “Harm” Housing Costs, NAHB Opposes

 Trump’s order on tariffs

-On Feb.
-1, 2025, President Trump issued an executive order to levy tariffs against imports from Canada, China, and Mexico.
+President Trump’s executive order to levy tariffs against imports from Canada, China, and Mexico is in effect.

 The order would heighten the already-high housing construction costs in the United States through increased prices on foreign materials.
-Because of this, the National Association of Home Builders released a statement in opposition.
+The National Association of Home Builders released a statement in opposition.

 On Saturday, Feb.
-1, President Trump declared through executive order that 25% tariffs be imposed on Canadian and Mexican imports, and 10% tariffs on Chinese imports.
-Canadian energy imports will also have a 10% tariff.
-This is set to begin Tuesday, Feb.
-4.*
+1, President Trump declared through executive order that 25% tariffs be imposed on Canadian and Mexican imports, 10% tariffs on Chinese imports, and 10% tariffs on Canadian energy imports.
+Originally set to begin Tuesday, Feb.
+4, Trump gave Canada and Mexico a one-month pause after meeting with Canada Prime Minister Justin Trudeau and Mexico President Claudia Sheinbaum on Feb.
+3.

 The White House fact sheet claims that these three countries are being held “accountable to their promises of halting illegal immigration and stopping poisonous fentanyl and other drugs from flowing into our country.”
 The trio makes up the three largest trade partners to the U.S.

-The additional costs from tariffs will be passed along from the government to the companies and will ultimately fall on the consumer.
-While this goes against the President’s previous statements to “drastically lower the cost of housing and expand housing supply,” it falls in line with the administration’s agenda of seizing government control and consolidating power.
+The additional costs from tariffs will be passed along from the government to the companies, and will ultimately fall on the consumer.
+While this goes against the President’s previous statements to “drastically lower the cost of housing and expand housing supply,” it follows the administration’s agenda of seizing government control and consolidating power.

 NAHB speaks out